Hunting on BHHT Lands

 Rules & Guidelines

-Blue Hill Heritage Trust (BHHT) recognizes the long tradition of hunting, fishing, and trapping on the Blue Hill Peninsula, and without taking a formal position for or against these activities, maintains the following policy, to be reviewed annually:
+Blue Hill Heritage Trust (BHHT) recognizes the long tradition of hunting, fishing, and trapping on the Blue Hill Peninsula and maintains the following policy, to be reviewed and renewed annually, with an expiration date of December 31st of each year.

 Hunting:

-• Hunting and fishing are allowed by permission on the conservation lands owned by BHHT, subject to State laws.
+• All hunting, fishing, and trapping on conservation lands owned by Blue Hill Heritage Trust, subject to Maine State laws.

 • Trapping is not allowed on BHHT lands except on properties funded with Land For Maine’s Future Funds.
 As of 2025, these include: Wallamatogus- Penobscot Community Forest, Edgehill, and part of Caterpillar Hill.
 Please see the trapping form and contact BHHT for more information and trapping regulations.